junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The pair of big colorful wings spread high and proud on the wall, leaving a small space in the middle where a person can just fit in and pretend those wings are their own.
 It's dreamy and beautiful.
 More artistic than most of the quick sketches Obi-Wan used to find on the wall.

-"It's beautiful," Obi-Wan looks at the wings, thinking, wings means fly, fly means sky.
-They should belong to sky, where the sun can shine.
+"It's beautiful."
+Obi-Wan looks at the wings, thinking, wings mean fly, fly means sky.
+They should belong to the sky, where the sun can shine.

 Anakin regards it for a minute in comfortable silence right on his side, then steps into the gap between the wings, spreading his arms.
 "I can fly now," he says with a grin.

 The wings look so vivid as if they grow from his shoulder blades behind his back.
 The kid looks genuinely happy at this moment, Obi-Wan realizes.
 For some reason, it makes his throat thick and dry.
 He swallows difficultly around the lump, before managing to answer with a matching tight smile, "Yes, you can.
 You are."

-Except, Anakin maybe have never even seen a real sky -- living in the under world, looking up only to an artificial sky, but he still dreams of such beautiful color and all those ideations.
+Except, Anakin may have never even seen a real sky -- living in the underworld, looking up only to an artificial sky, but he still dreams of such beautiful color and all those ideations.
 How can he keep doing that?

 Obi-Wan wipes his eyes subtly, having to distract himself.
-"I didn't know the translation of this one though, it's not on your decoding sheet."
-He nods at the big wall paint, asking.
+"I didn't know the translation of this one, though.
+It's not on your decoding sheet."
+He nods at the big wall painting, asking.

 "Doesn't need to."
-Anakin turns back to look at it one more time before beginning to pack his scattering painting cans.
+Anakin turns back to look at it one more time before beginning to pack his scattered painting cans.
 "Everyone can understand it just by looking at it, don't you think?"

 Obi-Wan has to agree.
 The art can speak for itself, so is the color.
-The wings can fly, people are dreaming of the sky that they're prohibited to see.
-The longing of the freedom, the dream and hope, the beautiful wishes, it's all right there.
+The wings can fly, people are dreaming of the sky that they're prohibited from seeing.
+The longing for freedom, the dream and hope, the beautiful wishes, it's all right there.
 It's more powerful than any word could ever express.
 It's emotional in a way words can never achieve.
 It really is the best way of expression they can possibly find -- and the Empire deems it illegal, and he is a part of the forces that help it maintain that facade of peace and normalcy.
 Obi-Wan smiles bitterly.

-All he can do is to take a photo of the art using his personal datapad, just so he can look at it whenever he wants, in case he forgets it.
+All he can do is take a photo of the art using his personal datapad, just so he can look at it whenever he wants, in case he forgets it.

 Obi-Wan finds the boy squinting at his device curiously when he pockets it, but Anakin swiftly pretends he's just finishing up the tidy-up work.